Visit Southern Luzon, Philippines

 The southern region of the Philippines' main island has a volcanic and mountainous landscape, and Pagsanjan has long been a popular day trip from Manila.
 About two hours outside the city, the magnificent Magdapio Falls can be combined with a white knuckle ride along the rapids, while nearby Taal volcano has a reputation as one of the world’s smallest yet most active volcanoes with frequent rumbles to be heard emitting from the 47 craters and 35 volcanic cones.
 A visit to the viewing deck in Tagaytay is only a half-day trip from Manila although it is also possible to trek up to the mouth of the volcano, situated in the middle of Taal Lake.

 An option for the even more adventurous is a visit to Mount Pinatubo with its striking landscape of canyons and pinnacles.
-This is an overnight trip, travelling by four wheel drive vehicle to the Clarke Air Base and hiking up to the craters, one filled with striking blue sulphurite water.
+This is an overnight trip, traveling by four wheel drive vehicle to the Clarke Air Base and hiking up to the craters, one filled with striking blue sulphurite water.

 Map of Southern Luzon